mays88/PerscholasProject/README.md

 ## Create user interaction with the API through a search feature, paginated gallery, or similar.
 This feature should use GET requests to retrieve associated data.

 \*\*\*Struggle with getting search feature working.
 Paused to retry later.
 Properly updated in console.
 Dom has frozen and not updating.
 Will conduct further research on solution.
+Functions on todo.js

 ## Enable user manipulation of data within the API through the use of POST, PUT, or PATCH requests.
 Ensure your chosen API supports this feature before beginning.